jfrygeo/Farthest-On-Circle/README.md

 The steps are outlined in the video [Farthest On Circle Tutorial](https://github.com/jfrygeo/Farthest-On-Circle/tree/master/FarthestOnCircle/Video).

-1. Download the Repo
+1. Download the repository
-2. Navigate to the folder in Windows Explorer and copy the folder UNC path above the "FarthestOnCircleArcGISPro.gpkx" tool.
+2. Navigate to the folder above in Windows Explorer and copy the folder UNC path above the "FarthestOnCircleArcGISPro.gpkx" tool.
 3. Open ArcGIS Pro
 4. Navigate to the "Folders" section of ArcGIS Pro's "Catalog" Window
 5. Right-Click on "Folders" and select "Add Folder Connection"